Oklahoma Supreme Court allows Trump rally to proceed as planned, as president says Tulsa curfew being lifted

 The Oklahoma Supreme Court on Friday ruled that President Trump’s upcoming rally in Tulsa can go ahead as planned despite concerns about coronavirus -- just as Trump announced that a curfew in the city had been lifted for the rally.

 “I just spoke to the highly respected Mayor of Tulsa, G.T.
 Bynum, who informed me there will be no curfew tonight or tomorrow for our many supporters attending the #MAGA Rally.
-Enjoy yourselves - thank you to Mayor Bynum! @gtbynum” the president tweeted.
+Enjoy yourselves - thank you to Mayor Bynum!” the president tweeted.

 TRUMP WARNS 'ANARCHISTS' NOT TO DISRUPT TULSA RALLY, AFTER THREAT PROMPTS EMERGENCY ORDER